drets/drets.github.io/src/posts/haskell-exchange-2016.md

 gh-issue: 1
 ---

-A few weeks ago I visited “Haskell eXchange 2016” conference in London.
-In this post I'd like to introduce reader to functional programming, briefly highlight the advantages  and techniques of functional programming which I learnt from first talk[^t] by [Don Stewart](https://donsbot.wordpress.com/about).
-Then, I want to share my opinion on how companies may start to integrate functional programming to  their tech stack.
+A few weeks ago I visited “Haskell eXchange” conference in London.
+In this post I'd like to introduce a reader to functional programming, briefly highlight the advantages and techniques of functional programming which I learned from first talk[^t] by [Don Stewart](https://donsbot.wordpress.com/about).
+Then I want to share my opinion on how companies may start to integrate functional programming to their tech stack.

-[^t]: To see
+[^t]: To see full
-*[“Haskell in the Large - The day to day practice of using Haskell to write large systems”](https://skillsmatter.com/skillscasts/9098-haskell-in-the-large-the-day-to-day-practice-of-using-haskell-to-write-large-systems)* talk you must a sign up on “skills matter” site.
+*[“Haskell in the Large - The day to day practice of using Haskell to write large systems”](https://skillsmatter.com/skillscasts/9098-haskell-in-the-large-the-day-to-day-practice-of-using-haskell-to-write-large-systems)* talk you must sign up to “skills matter” site (it's free!).

 <div></div><!--more-->